 Do I have any recourse if an employer disseminates medical information about me?

 Probably.
-With only a few narrow exceptions, the Americans with Disabilities Act sets very strict limits on the release by employers of information obtained from post-offer and post-hire medical examinations of employees.
+With a few narrow exceptions, the Americans with Disabilities Act sets very strict limits on the release of information obtained from post-offer and post-hire medical examinations of employees.
 Whether such a disclosure also rises to the level of a constitutional violation will often depend on the seriousness of the medical issue at hand.
-In addition, Rhode Island has a health care confidentiality act, which limits the dissemination, by an employer or others, of your medical records without your consent.
+In addition, RI has a health care confidentiality act, which limits the dissemination, by an employer or others, of your medical records without your consent.
 The statute authorizes persons whose confidentiality has been violated to sue for damages, and successful suits have been brought under the law.

 Can my employer tell me how to dress or wear my hair on the job?